Peer Support Centre: We're here to listen.

 The selection process for becoming a Peer Support Centre volunteer has several steps.
 This is to ensure that our volunteers are the right fit for the service and that the service is the right fit for you!

-Individual Interviews: Only selected applicants from the group interview will be asked to arrange an individual interview.
-This one on one interview will last 30 to 45 minutes and will be conducted by one of our staff members.
+Only selected applicants will be asked to arrange an in-person individual interview with a PSC staff member.
+This one on one interview will last approximately 45 minutes and will include administrative and scenario questions of common situations you would encounter as a PSC volunteer.

-Application Review: We will only begin to review applications and confirm group interview dates in May 2020.
-If you have any questions regarding the application process, please feel free to email us at email@example.com.
+We will begin to review volunteer applications following the application deadline (May 12th 2023).
+If you have any questions regarding the application process at any time, please feel free to email us at firstname.lastname@example.org.

 “Volunteering at the PSC has been an amazing experience, getting to work with such a great team of individuals while learning about yourself and others is something that my university education would not be the same without”